McIndi/mast3/files/mast_home/contrib/templates/installation.md

 # Requirements

+* 4 CPUs
+* 8 GB RAM
+* 64 GB storage

+The following platforms are supported:

 * Linux
 * Windows
-* OS X (coming soon)
+* OS X
-* That's it (Although we do suggest a machine with at least 4 CPUs and 8GB RAM, but this is not a hard requirement)

 ## Security concerns

-It is important to replace the key and cert in $MAST_HOME/etc/crypto with trusted certificates and to update the key and cert configuration in
+It is important to place a key and cert in `$MAST_HOME/etc/crypto`.
-$MAST_HOME/etc/server.conf.

 For those with serious concerns over security, it may be a good idea to configure the appliance's management interface to listen only to the IP Address of the MAST